ppeble/emissary-ingress.dev/content/en/docs/1.13/topics/install/helm.md

 3. [Set up Service Catalog](../../../tutorials/getting-started/#3-connect-your-cluster-to-ambassador-cloud) to view all of your service metadata in Ambassador Cloud.

-## Migrating to $AESproductName$
+## Migrating to Emissary

-If you have an existing $OSSproductName$ installation but are not yet running $AESproductName$, the upgrade process is somewhat different than above.
+If you have an existing $OSSproductName$ installation but are not yet running Emissary, the upgrade process is somewhat different than above.

 **Note:** It is strongly encouraged for you to move your $OSSproductName$ release to the `ambassador` namespace as shown below.
 If this isn't an option for you, remove the `--namespace ambassador` argument to `helm upgrade`.